Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-12-exclude-under-the-hood.md

 ---
-title: Exclude under the hood in TypeScript
+title: Exclude under the hood
 date: "2021-04-12"
 description: Given two unions, remove all the elements of the second one from the first union
 labels: